deepsense-ai/seahorse/docs/operations/notebook.md

 In the notebook user can write code using Spark Python API.
 Blocks of python code can be executed and results are immediately returned to the notebook.

-To use the notebook user has to drag and drop Notebook operation into the canvas and connect a DataFrame to the input port.
+To use the notebook user has to drag and drop the Notebook operation onto the canvas and connect a DataFrame to its input port.
+User can access connected dataframe from within the notebook by calling `dataframe()` function.
-Notebook operation has to be executed using partial execution before running any code in the notebook.
-As a result required input DataFrame will be calculated and registered in the notebook.

-User can start editing code by selecting option in the Notebook operation's parameters panel.
+User can start editing code by clicking `Open notebook` button in the Notebook operation's parameters panel.

 Variables and functions available in the notebooks' global scope:

 * <code>dataframe()</code> - function that returns input DataFrame for this notebook.
+Everytime dataframe changes, `dataframe()` must be reevaluated to reflect updated state.

 * <code>sc</code> - Spark Context